blowb/blowb-doc/install-internet-service-docker/piwik.rst

    Search for LdapLogin in Piwik Marketplace.

 After that, click on the ``install`` link to install the plugin.
-If the installation is successful, you can click on the ``Activate`` link to activate the plugin.
-Alternatively, you may follow the `Piwik plugin installation guide
+If the installation is successful, we can click on the ``Activate`` link to activate the plugin.
+Alternatively, we may follow the `Piwik plugin installation guide
 <https://piwik.org/faq/plugins/#faq_21>`_ and `LoginLdap installation guide
 <https://github.com/piwik/plugin-LoginLdap#installation>`_ to install and activate the LoginLdap plugin.

-After activating the LoginLdap plugin, you should be able to see an ``LDAP`` link in the administration panel as shown in :numref:`piwik-ldap`.
+After activating the LoginLdap plugin, we should be able to see an ``LDAP`` link in the administration panel as shown in :numref:`piwik-ldap`.

 .. _piwik-ldap: